 - long and numerous rounds of testing

 - great amount of data and expertise required to build and leverage simulators

 - unpredictable time and cost to market

 AI algorithms operate like a black box – it’s difficult to determine why certain decisions were made.
 Therefore, validating functionality is statistically possible via the numerous test cases only.
 Experienced AI software vendors have their ways of ensuring efficiency and providing the best possible solutions for these challenges.

 If we step outside software development, artificial intelligence meets other issues.
 There are no clear regulations on data collection and governing the new methods of autonomous transportation.
 And the few existing regulations are seriously affecting AI development.
 Take GDPR, for instance.
 It poses strict obligations on companies that collect and process personal data, which subsequently influences the creation of ML algorithms.
 Even more, GDPR explicitly addresses “automated individual decision-making” and profiling, which is actually an AI’s decision made without any human intervention.
 There are ways to make AI compliant with GDPR, but it requires certain expertise that few automotive software providers possess.

 Another concern automakers are currently facing is gaining the user’s trust.
 While we are somewhat ready for a car to assist us on the road, the same is not true for self-driving vehicles.
 The willingness of people to trust AI is increasing at a very slow rate: the numbers were unchanged through 2018 and 2019, with only an 8% rise from 2017.
 Here are how things look now: modern users want a car to be functional, comfortable, safe, provide additional infotainment functionality, but remain subordinate (not dominate) while on the road.
 Luckily, OEMs in partnership with hardware and software vendors have managed to meet this need.

-As we’ve mentioned, car data monetization use cases and the fields within the automotive industry where companies adopt AI are not solely limited to the autonomous vehicle.
+As we’ve mentioned, car data monetization use cases and the fields within the automotive industry where companies adopt AI are not solely limited to self driving cars artificial intelligence usage.
 The possibility to not only improve user experience but also employee experience, work efficiency and safety are the key factors that nudge businesses in trying this advanced technology in the following sectors: